AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  2.5.
 Click `Next`

  2.6.
+Fill in the following fields:
+  - the Stack name,
+  - select a VPC,
+  - a public subnet in that VPC (Go to AWS VPC console to make sure the public subnet is indeed in your selected VPC.
+Read `this link  <https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html>`_ if you do not know what public subnet is.)
-Populate the Stack name and select a VPC, a public subnet, and a keypair (Read `this link <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_ to create a keypair in AWS EC2 console if you do not have one.)
+  - and a keypair (Read `how to create a keypair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_ to create a keypair in AWS EC2 console if you do not have one.)

    |imageCFSpecifyDetails|